Ultrasound

 Endoscope scan

 Your preparation for this scan will be guided by the department doing the scan.
 Usually you will be asked not to eat or drink anything from midnight the night before, and you may need to take a liquid laxative and liquid diet the day before.
-It is important that you discuss any medicines that you are taking with the scanning team before the day when you are preparing for the scan.
-Because you may not be eating on the day before your scan some of your medicines might need to be changed.
+It's important that you discuss any medicines that you are taking with the scanning team before the day when you are preparing for the scan.
+Because you may not be eating on the day before your scan, some of your medicines might need to be changed.

-On the day of the scan you will usually be given a sedative to help you relax.
+On the day of the scan you'll usually be given a sedative to help you relax.
 The scan is done by passing an endoscope, or flexible tube, through your mouth and into your stomach and bowel.
 This type of scan is uncomfortable, but you will be well supported by the staff performing the scan.
 Having an ultrasound scan by endoscopy is the same as having an endoscopy.
 Endoscope scans are very useful tools to enable accurate diagnosis and treatment of a range of internal issues such as cysts, cancers and tumours.
 Read more about endoscopy.

 Credits: Healthify editorial team.
 Healthify is brought to you by Health Navigator Charitable Trust.